DanGOTO100/AWS-KMS-Workshop/Section-2-Encryption-with-AWS-KMS.md

 }
 ```

 Please note the command used a new parameter: "**encryption-context**".
 This is an optional key-pair  value that provides additional context about the data and that needs to be provided as well when decrypting the data.
-This is because, when provided, it is bound to the criptographic operation.
+This is because, when provided, it is bound to the cryptographic operation.

 Encryption Context, besides helping with the integrity of the encrypted data, it has many other uses.
 For example: use it to set policies, to provide Grants or to monitor encrypt/decrypt operations in CloudTrail (will see later in this section).
 See **additional information about encryption context** in [this part of the AWS KMS  documentation](https://docs.aws.amazon.com/kms/latest/developerguide/encryption-context.html).